 Single-Ride Tickets on Munich’s Mass Transit System

-Munich transportation single tickets are around €2.70 per zone.
-Children (6 to 14 years old) pay €1.30 irrespective of the number of zones travelled.
+Munich transportation single tickets are €3.70 per zone.
+Children (6 to 14 years old) pay €1.80 irrespective of the number of zones traveled.

-For really short journeys, a short ride ticket (Kurzstrecke) can be bought for €1.40.
+For really short journeys, a short-ride ticket (Kurzstrecke) is €1.90.
 It is valid for up to an hour and for a maximum of four bus or tram stops (or two train stations).
 Transfers are allowed but no return journeys.

 Munich transportation day passes are great bargain deals and most travelers will save with these transportation cards if taking two or more journeys in a day.
-Once again, several different options are available.

 Day tickets are bought for specific zones, e.g. Zone M covers the center of Munich (previously referred to as Innenraum).
 To include Dachau, buy a Zone M-1 ticket, and for Munich Airport (MUC) buy a Zone M-5 ticket (also referred to as the Airport Day Ticket).
 (The previous München XXL and Gesamtnetz tickets are no longer sold.)

 The day tickets for Munich transportation are available in single, group, and child versions.
 The Group Ticket is valid for five adults (or ten children) and is the savings option even when only two adults travel together.